Key Points

 What is a Japanese Seal Registration Certificate?

-印鑑証明書 / Inkan ShomeishoThe Japanese Seal Registration Certificate — inkan shomeisho (印鑑証明書) — is a public document issued by either a municipal office (for individual seals) or the Legal Affairs Bureau (for corporate seals), certifying the identity match between a registered seal impression and the registered owner.
-Based on Japan's distinctive registered seal system (inkan toroku), this document functions as the equivalent of a "Notarized Signature Block" for identity verification and contract execution from the perspective of overseas counterparties.
+印鑑証明書 / Inkan ShomeishoThe Japanese Seal Registration Certificate — inkan shomeisho (印鑑証明書) — is a public document issued by either a municipal office (for individual seals) or the Legal Affairs Bureau (for corporate seals), certifying the registered seal impression and registered owner information.
+Depending on the receiving authority, a Japanese seal registration certificate may be reviewed as supporting evidence for confirming signing authority, identity, or the registered seal impression.
+It is not the same legal instrument as a notarized signature block or signature certificate in other jurisdictions, so the receiving authority's document name and authentication method should be checked in advance.

-The seal certificate may be used as identity verification documentation in overseas company incorporation, international commercial transactions, and real estate transactions.
-It may be requested for Singapore ACRA company incorporation, New Zealand company or financial procedures, overseas real estate transactions, international banking account openings, and M&A and contracts with overseas corporate counterparts.
+The seal certificate may be reviewed as supporting documentation in overseas company incorporation, international commercial transactions, and real estate transactions.
+It may be requested for Singapore ACRA / CSP company procedures where requested by the Singapore-side CSP or receiving authority, New Zealand company or financial procedures, overseas real estate transactions, international banking account openings, and M&A or contracts with overseas corporate counterparts.

 Individual Seal vs. Corporate Seal Certificate